HackAndPwn/HackAndPwn.github.io/_posts/2020-09-12-windows-7-esu-analysis-updates.md

 Install KB4528069 as described in [Windows 7 ESU Analysis](https://hackandpwn.com/windows-7-esu-analysis).

-### Installing KB5027275 (June 2023 Cumulative Update)
+### Installing KB5028240 (July 2023 Cumulative Update)

-The June 2023 Cumulative Update includes new ESU files that bump versions past those used in KB4528069.
+The July 2023 Cumulative Update includes new ESU files that bump versions past those used in KB4528069.
 However, the same technique that previously applied still works.

-1. Install the latest Servicing Stack Update [Windows6.1-KB5017397-x64.msu](https://github.com/HackAndPwn/Windows-7-Patching/raw/master/07_ESU_Updates/01_Windows6.1-KB5017397-x64.msu) [Windows6.1-KB5017397-x86.msu](https://github.com/HackAndPwn/Windows-7-Patching/raw/master/07_ESU_Updates/01_Windows6.1-KB5017397-x86.msu).
+1. Install the latest Servicing Stack Update [Windows6.1-KB5028264-x64.msu](https://github.com/HackAndPwn/Windows-7-Patching/raw/master/07_ESU_Updates/01_Windows6.1-KB5028264-x64.msu) [Windows6.1-KB5028264-x86.msu](https://github.com/HackAndPwn/Windows-7-Patching/raw/master/07_ESU_Updates/01_Windows6.1-KB5028264-x86.msu).
 Rebooting the machine may be required.

 2. If using the Manifest/Components registry key technique, perform the same installation steps as KB4528069 using the updated files below.

-3. If using the failed reboot technique, try to install KB5027275 and let it fail.
+3. If using the failed reboot technique, try to install KB5028240 and let it fail.
 Apply the updated SideBySide registry key below and retry the update.
 This time it will succeed.

 <br>